burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * *One's complement (or ones-complement-notation)*.
 The range is: $$[-2^{n-1}+1, 2^{n-1}-1].$$

   Negative numbers are the complement of all bits of the corresponding positive number.
 In this representation, positive and negative zero are possible.
-The implication that representation has one number less than *Two's complement*.
+The implication is that representation has one number less than *Two's complement*.

 * *Signed integer representation (or sign-magnitude-notation)*.
 The  range is: $$[-2^{n-1}+1, +2^{n-1}-1].$$

   The representation of the modulus of negative and positive numbers is identical bit to bit.
 But the sign of the number is stored in the most significant bit.

-It turns out that the most popular representation for signed integers by hardware vendors is *two's complement* notation.
+It turns out that the most popular representation for signed integers by hardware vendors is the *two's complement* notation.

 > Starting from `C++20`, there is only one signed integer representation in the language and its twos-complement-notation.